SYNBI-KAIST/MH-DrugMecha/DrugMecha/Description.md

 4. [Usage](#usage)

 ## Introduction
-DrugMecha is developed by the Synergistic Bioinformatics Laboratory at the Korea Advanced Institute Science and Technology (KAIST).
+DrugMecha is developed by the Synergistic Bioinformatics Laboratory at the Korea Advanced Institute Science and Technology (KAIST).<br>
 The database utilizes text mining techniques to extract and organize information about drug mechanisms from various biomedical literature sources.

 ## Database Schema
-The database consists of several interconnected tables, each representing a different biological entity or relationship.
+The database consists of several interconnected tables, each representing a different biological entity or relationship.<br>
 Below is a brief description of each table and its columns:

 ![Schema of DrugMecha](https://github.com/SYNBI-KAIST/MH-DrugMecha/raw/main/DrugMecha/DrugMecha-Schema.png)